j3parker/terraform-provider-aws/website/docs/r/sns_topic_policy.html.markdown

 * `arn` - (Required) The ARN of the SNS topic
 * `policy` - (Required) The fully-formed AWS policy as JSON.
 For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](https://learn.hashicorp.com/terraform/aws/iam-policy).

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `owner` - The AWS Account ID of the SNS topic owner

 ## Import

 SNS Topic Policy can be imported using the topic ARN, e.g.